-Opposite of the action of turning something aside from its course
+Opposite of the act of turning or deviating from a course or path

 Opposite of a pleasant or amusing pastime or activity